 Low-income taxpayers can deduct up to 50% of their contributions to a SIMPLE, SEP, traditional or Roth IRA, 401(k), 403(b), governmental 457(b) plan, or ABLE account.
 The maximum saver’s credit available is $4,000 for joint filers and $2,000 for all others.
 Use Form 8880 and Form 1040 Schedule 3 to claim the saver’s credit.
-The saver’s credit is officially called the retirement savings contributions credit.
+Note that the saver’s credit is officially called the retirement savings contributions credit.

 This deduction covers health care costs for self-employed individuals and small business employees who are covered by a high-deductible health plan (HDHP).
-Complete Schedule 1 to claim this deduction.
+Complete Form 8853 and Schedule 1 to claim this deduction.

-Taxpayers can deduct jury duty pay in certain situations.
+Taxpayers can deduct jury duty pay in a handful of situations.
 You must have been paid by your employer while you were completing jury duty, and then you must have given any pay you received from jury duty to your employer.
 You can deduct that jury duty pay on Schedule 1.

 If you don’t work in a line of business that involves renting out your personal property, such as a car, but you still earn some side income from renting out your property, you can deduct expenses related to that rental income.
 For example, you may be able to deduct gas from renting out your car.
 Use Schedule 1 to claim this deduction.

 In addition to representing your country, winning an olympic medal can get you a tax deduction.
-The value of medals you receive from the United States Olympic & Paralympic Committee and prize money you earn in the Olympics or Paralympics may be deductible if your gross income is less than $1 million.
+The value of medals that you receive from the United States Olympic & Paralympic Committee and prize money you earn in the Olympics or Paralympics may be deductible if your gross income is less than $1 million.
 Find this deduction on Schedule 1.

-Unemployment benefits are taxable but if you received an overpayment of unemployment benefits during the year, and you paid it back, you can deduct the amount of that overpayment on Schedule 1 of your taxes.
+Unemployment benefits are taxable but if you received an overpayment of unemployment benefits during the year, and you paid it back, you can deduct the amount of that overpayment on Schedule 1.
 Just make sure to take the deduction in the same year that you paid it back.
-You can still deduct it in later years, but the process is more of a hassle.
+While you can still deduct it in later years, the process is more of a hassle.

 This deduction is an incentive to help taxpayers detect and alert the IRS to tax law violations.
 The deduction can cover attorney fees and court costs you paid in connection with helping the IRS.
 To claim the deduction, you must have received an award from the IRS (known as a whistleblower award).
 Then you can deduct your fees on Schedule 1.

 You may qualify for this deduction if you had business income from a sole proprietorship, partnership, S corporation, trust, or estate.
 The qualified business income deduction, also called the QBI deduction, lets you deduct up to 20% of that income.
 You may also qualify if you had income from REIT dividends or from a publicly traded partnership (PTP).
 You don’t need to itemize to claim the QBI deduction, but you will need to fill out Form 8995 or Form 8995-A.

-If you had medical expenses that exceeded 7.5% of your adjusted gross income, you may be able to deduct them with the medical expense deductions.
+If you had medical expenses that exceeded 7.5% of your adjusted gross income, you may be able to deduct them with the medical expense deduction.
 However, this is an itemized deduction, which means you should only deduct it if all of your itemized deductions combined are worth more than your standard deduction.
-The standard deduction for 2021 (the taxes you file in early 2022) is $12,550 for single filers and $24,800 for joint filers in 2020).
+The standard deduction for 2021 (the taxes you file in early 2022) is $12,550 for single filers and $25,100 for joint filers.

-The state and local tax deduction, known as the SALT deduction lets you deduct the value of your state and local property tax payments, plus either your income or sales taxes.
+The state and local tax deduction, known as the SALT deduction, lets you deduct the value of your state and local property tax payments, plus either your income or sales taxes.
 This is an itemized deduction, so your combined itemized deductions should be more than a certain amount for you to claim it.
-If you can itemize, use Schedule A.
+If you’re itemizing, use Schedule A.

-If you have a mortgage, the mortgage interest deduction may allow you to deduct your interest, including your private mortgage insurance payments.
-Unfortunately, you will need to itemize to claim this deduction, and most people don’t need to itemize after the 2017 tax reform but if you do, meaning your total itemized deductions are worth more than your standard deduction, itemizing can potentially save you a lot.
+If you have a mortgage, the mortgage interest deduction may allow you to deduct your interest, including your private mortgage insurance (PMI) payments.
+You need to itemize to claim this deduction.
+Many people no longer qualify to itemize after the 2017 tax reform but if you do, meaning your total itemized deductions are worth more than your standard deduction, itemizing can potentially save you a lot.

-If you’ve already paid other forms of income tax, like to a foreign government, you may be able to deduct them on Schedule A. This itemized deduction may also cover certain payments you made for the generation skipping tax (GST), which is part of the gift tax.
+If you’ve already paid other forms of income tax, like to a foreign government if you worked abroad, you may be able to deduct them on Schedule A. This itemized deduction may also cover certain payments you made for the generation skipping tax (GST), which is part of the gift tax.

-If you lost your home, vehicles or other personal property in a federally declared disaster, you may be able to deduct the value of those losses.
-You can qualify for the deduction whether the property was completely destroyed, significantly damaged or stolen.
+If you lost your home, vehicles, or other personal property in a federally declared disaster, you may be able to deduct the value of those losses.
+You can qualify for the deduction whether the property was completely destroyed, significantly damaged, or stolen.
 This is an itemized deduction, so you will also need to have significant other itemized deductions for it to be worth claiming.
 Note that if your property was insured, before you can claim this deduction, you must file an insurance claim and then reduce this deduction by the amount of your insurance reimbursement.
 Learn more with the instructions to Form 4684 and Schedule A.

 Did you have significant gambling losses during the year?
 You may be able to deduct them on Schedule A along with your other itemized deductions.
 Just remember that you also need to include your gambling winnings as part of your income for the year.

-The ACTC can be taken in addition to the CTC, and it just allows you to receive a refund if the CTC brings your tax liability — the total income tax you owe for the year — below $0.
+The additional child tax credit can be taken in addition to the CTC, and it just allows you to receive a refund if the CTC brings your tax liability — the total income tax you owe for the year — below $0.
 The refund for the ACTC in this situation is up to $1,400.
 However, people who previously took the ACTC likely won’t need it for 2021 taxes because the 2021 child tax credit is fully refundable now.
-If you are claiming the ACTC, complete Schedule 8812 to claim the ACTC.
+If you are claiming the ACTC, complete Schedule 8812.

-This credit allows you to deduct up to $500 for each dependent who you cannot claim with either the CTC or ACTC (aka the Family Tax Credit).
+This credit allows you to deduct up to $500 for each dependent who you can’t claim with either the CTC or ACTC.
 Paying for the care of a parent will usually qualify.
 You can only take the ODC if you are within the income limits.
-The credit starts to phase out once your AGI reaches $400,000 if your married filing jointly, or $200,000 if you use any other filing status.
-Claim the credit for other dependents on your 1040.
-It’s combined with the child tax credit on the form.
+The credit starts to phase out once your AGI reaches $400,000 if you’re married filing jointly, or $200,000 if you use any other filing status.
+Claim the credit for other dependents on your 1040; it’s combined with the child tax credit.

 Want more tax & money advice?
 Sign up for our weekly Easy Money newsletter.

 Working parents can claim this credit for costs they spent on child care while they actively looked for a job.
 You can include the cost of a housekeeper, maid, cook, cleaner, or babysitter.
-For 2021 only, the credit has been expanded and is worth up to 35% of your expenses.
-The maximum credit is $3,000 if you have one dependent under 13, and $6,000 for two or more dependents.
+For 2021 only, the credit has been expanded and is worth up to 50% of your expenses.
+The maximum credit for 2021 is $8,000 if you have one dependent under 13, and $16,000 for two or more dependents.
 Claim this credit with Form 2441 and Schedule 3.
 You can get necessary information from your care provider with Form W-10.
 The care provider doesn’t qualify if they’re your spouse or dependent.

-New parents can qualify for a tax credit worth $14,300 in adoption costs per child.
-The value if the credit begins to phase out once your income reaches $214,520 and is not available if you make above $254,520.
+New parents can qualify for a tax credit worth $14,440 in adoption costs per child.
+The 2021 adoption credit begins to phase out once your income reaches $216,660 and is not available if you make more than $256,660.
 Use Form 8839 to claim the adoption credit.

 The PTC is a type of health insurance subsidy that refunds your payments for health insurance premiums.
 To be eligible, your projected household income must be between 100% and 400% of the federal poverty line for your family size.